10 Top Tips To Eat Healthy This Christmas

 Although vegetables are usually plentiful at Christmas, fruits seem to take a back shelf to chocolates and sugary snacks.

-Reintroduce fruit into your diet over Christmas and have it after the main meal instead of a desert.
+Reintroduce fruit into your diet over Christmas and have it after the main meal instead of a dessert.

 The fruit is giving you a natural sugar source that is high in fibre, providing additional vitamins and minerals and filling you up to help subdue later cravings that may arise.